femou1/pb-handbooks/tms_handbook.md

 [/details]
 [details="Inquisitor (HR)"]
 # Inquisitor
-Inquisitor is the fourth achievable rank within the Syndicate and is trusted with a lot more authority.
+Inquisitor is the fifth achievable rank within the Syndicate and is trusted with a lot more authority.
-This is the first rank in the rank structure that is allowed to host the main raid types, level 0 through 2.
+This is the first rank in the rank structure that is allowed to host regular raids, along with most types of raids.

 **Marks Required:** *N/A*
 **You must be invited by an Instructor+ to take the evaluation**